software-panchomb/ie-bank-be2/SECURITY.md

 ## Acknowledgments
 We extend our sincere gratitude to our dedicated team members, whose relentless efforts and contributions have significantly bolstered the security of this project.
-Their expertise and commitment play a pivotal role in maintaining the high-security standards of the IE Bank Frontend.
+Their expertise and commitment play a pivotal role in maintaining the high-security standards of the IE Bank Backend.